andrehora/testminer/README.md

 # TestMiner

-A web app for exploring and visualizing *software testing* across GitHub repositories.
+A webapp for exploring and visualizing *software testing* across GitHub repositories.
+Analyze:

-Analyze how projects organize tests, which testing libraries they use, and how testing evolves across versions.
+- How projects organize tests.
+- How tests evolve across versions.
+- Which testing libraries are used.

 ## Features